renee1988/panda-learning-cs/_front_end/this-js.md

 console.log(student1.fn.call(student2)); //Annie
 ```

-- When we do explicitly bind again, the reference will update.
+- When we do explicit bind again, the reference will update.

 **Example exercise:**
 ```javascript